ATOung/file-downloader/README.md

 - Zippyshare

 ### Features
-- Download speed meter
+- Download speed meter (Updated every chunk size cycle)
 - Internet test
 - Pause (CTRL-C for pause)
+- Customized Chunk Size (Can be adjusted in config.json (Written in Kilobytes))

 ### Upcoming Features
-- Add support for more file hosting
 - Multithreaded download
-- Refresh internet speed every 1 second

 > Please report if there is a bug on this script